+The Louis Armstrong Jazz Award - This award is presented to Catawba College's most outstanding jazz instrumentalist.
 The Sidney Blackmer Acting Award - These awards are given in memory of Sidney Blackmer of Salisbury, nationally known actor of the professional stage, motion pictures, and television.
 Recipients are the student actor and actress who have given the most outstanding performance or performances in the major Theatre Arts department productions.
 The awards are determined by ballot of a special judging panel.